"The still lake, and the stream meandering through the grassy meadows, complete the effect, and justify the poet's words:

-This archetypal painting of Rydal Water was produ”un gleams pick up the notes of green and gold, whilst the cloud banks recede steadily to the north and rich glassy relections on the lake are produced by the adept blending of cool green, yellow, grey and blue tones.
+This archetypal painting of Rydal Water picks up notes of green and gold, whilst the cloud banks recede steadily to the north and rich glassy reflections on the lake are produced by the adept blending of cool green, yellow, grey and blue tones.

 Available in three sizes

 1. Frame sizes approx 483x381mm 19x15"(SBT)